 Prior to enrolment or Course commencement IIFS will conduct a Pre-Training Review and LLN Assessment for each student which will:

-• Identify any competencies previously acquired (Recognition of Prior Learning
+• Identify any competencies previously acquired (Recognition of Prior Learning (RPL), Recognition of Current Competency (RCC) or Credit Transfer);

 • Assess the student’s Language Literacy and Numeracy (LLN) to determine the student’s learning needs and any additional support required so that the student is in the best possible position to complete their course.